shreyas-chigurupati07/Emotion_recognition/README.md

 ## 4. Usage
 * To train the model, run:
+  ''' bash
-  ''' python main.py --mode train
+  python main.py --mode train
 * To evaluate the model, run:
+  ''' bash
-  ''' python main.py --mode evaluate
+  python main.py --mode evaluate

 ## 5. Model Architecture
 The CNN model has four convolutional layers, followed by max-pooling and dropout layers for down-sampling and regularization.
 The architecture also includes two fully-connected layers for classification.
 For more details, please refer to the code.